eleaprat/Bilevel---Active-Constraints/README.md

   * **DCOPF.py**: DCOPF formulation and solving with Gurobi (feasibility check).
 Called by 'VarLower_vs_Baseline.py'.

 ## Environment
-The environment used to develop this code is: Python (3.7.7, miniconda 4.7.12).
+The environment used to develop this code is: Python (3.7.7, miniconda 4.7.12). (pickle, time, random, os.path, csv, ast, math
 The notable additional packages are:
 * Scikit-learn (0.22.1)
 * [Gurobi] (https://www.gurobi.com/) (requires a license)
+* Pandas (1.0.5)
+* Numpy (1.19.1)
+* Matplotlib (3.2.2)
+* Seaborn (0.10.1)
-For the other packages, refer to the list of imported packages at the beginning of each code.
+For the other packages, refer to the list of imported packages at the beginning of each code file.